dorphalsig/GitRag/.agent-os/product/mission.md

 ## Pitch

-GitRag is a repository indexing pipeline that helps platform and applied AI teams keep GitHub codebases searchable for retrieval-augmented generation workflows by providing AST-aware chunking, incremental sync, and Cloudflare-native persistence.
+GitRag is a repository indexing pipeline that helps platform and applied AI teams keep GitHub codebases searchable for retrieval-augmented generation workflows by providing AST-aware chunking, incremental sync, and libSQL-native persistence.

 ## Users